-Methods of verification for irradiated foods
+3.3 Methods of verification for irradiated foods

 Current detection methods for irradiated food are able to detect whether a food has been irradiated or not, but cannot accurately measure absorbed doses.
+Detection tests, however, can assist to enforce labelling requirements for identifying irradiated foods.

 The control of the dose is managed by proper validation of the process prior to routine processing and is established and controlled by accurate dosimetry and maintenance of records by irradiation facilities under the existing State/Territory or New Zealand irradiation licensing requirements.